 Local timber on show at the Royal

-Forestry Corporation of NSW’s Sales and Distribution Supervisor Andy Costello said 4,017 chopping blocks and 107 tree poles would be used in wood chop competitions over the two-week event.
+Forestry Corporation of NSW's Southern Region Sales and Distribution Manager Charlie Fisher said 4,000 chopping blocks would be used in wood chop competitions over the two-week event.

-“The wood chop events at the Sydney Royal Easter Show attract many thousands of visitors each year and Forestry Corporation has been supplying sustainable timber from local State forests for the competition for many years,” Mr Costello said.
+"The wood chop events at the Sydney Royal Easter Show attract thousands of visitors and Forestry Corporation has been supplying sustainable local timber for the competition for many years," Mr Fisher said.

-“Most of the championship blocks this year are Silvertop Ash from Yambulla State Forest near Eden and the blocks for the non-championship events are Alpine Ash harvested from Bago State Forest near Tumbarumba.
+"All the championship blocks this year are Silvertop Ash from Dampier State Forest near Narooma and the blocks for the non-championship events are Alpine Ash harvested from Bago State Forest near Tumbarumba and Flooded Gum from Wild Cattle Creek State Forest near Dorrigo.

 "The woodchop competition at the Sydney Royal Easter Show always draws a crowd and Forestry Corporation of NSW is proud to support the event by supplying certified sustainable NSW timber."